-In order to fund the apprenticeship scheme, an Apprenticeship Levy will be introduced in which qualifying companies are required to pay 0.5% of their annual wage bill into an online account called the Digital Apprenticeship Service (DAS).
-All funds accumulated by Levy paying companies into their DAS account can only be used for apprenticeship training.
+In order to fund the apprenticeship scheme, an Apprenticeship Levy will be introduced in which qualifying companies are required to pay 0.5% of their annual wage bill into a digital account called the Apprenticeship Service.
+All funds accumulated by levy paying companies into their Apprenticeship Service account can only be used for apprenticeship training.
 If a business chooses not to use their levy funds for training, it will be re-distributed to other employers and therefore become redundant at a cost to the business.

 Businesses can use these funds to invest in training for their current workforce or recruit new staff members via an apprenticeship scheme in to a variety of job roles.
 However, it is not just levy paying companies that can benefit from the new reforms; a co-investment model is also available.
 For non-levy-qualifying businesses that wish to hire an apprentice, or train existing staff, government contributions towards the total cost of the course fees ranging from 90% to 100% are available, subject to eligibility criteria.